Vicevini/vicevini/README.md

 - **💻 Work**

-  - 👨🏻‍💻 Working in private projects.
+  - 👨🏻‍💻 Currently working in private projects as a SDET.

 - **🙋‍♂️ Personal**

   - I can speak Portuguese and English.

-### 📫 Want To Reach Out?
+### 📫 How to reach me?
 ___

 - LinkedIn:  <a target="_blank" href="https://www.linkedin.com/in/vicevini/"> Vinicius Oliveira </a>